Dean Hood

-Dean Scott Hood (born November 15, 1963) is an American former college football coach who currently works as the director of player development at the University of Kentucky.
+Dean Scott Hood (born November 15, 1963) is an American college football coach who currently works as the safeties coach at Marshall.
 He was the head football coach at Murray State University from 2020 to 2023 and at Eastern Kentucky University from 2008 to 2015.
 His inaugural 2008 season ended successfully as he led the Colonels to the 2008 Ohio Valley Conference football title.

 Coaching career

 Hood was the defensive coordinator at Wake Forest University from 2001 to 2007, winning the ACC Championship in 2006 by beating Georgia Tech in the ACC Championship Game.
 In that 2006 season, Hood's defense was ranked second in the conference in scoring defense (14.7/game) and led the league in interceptions with 22.
 Wake Forest went on to accept their first, and only, BCS Bowl bid to play Louisville in the Orange Bowl.

 He also had a five-year stint at Eastern Kentucky from 1994 to 1998 season as an assistant coach under Roy Kidd.